national food of india

 11. Hydrating and Refreshing

-• Khichdi is typically cooked with plenty of water, helping to hydrate the body, especially in hot climates or for people in need of maintaining hydration.
+• Khichdi is typically cooked with plenty of water, which helps to hydrate the body, especially in hot climates or for people who need to maintain hydration.

 12. Helps Manage Blood Sugar Levels

-• The combination of complex carbohydrates and fiber in khichdi helps regulate blood sugar levels, preventing spikes or drops, making it an excellent choice for people with diabetes
+• Combining complex carbohydrates and fiber in khichdi helps regulate blood sugar levels, preventing spikes or drops, making it an excellent choice for people with diabetes.

 13. Promotes Healthy Skin

-• The vitamin A and C in khichdi, especially when vegetables like carrots or spinach are added, contribute to skin health, promoting elasticity and reducing signs of aging.
+• Vitamins A and C in khichdi are significantly increased when vegetables like carrots or spinach are added, contributing to skin health, promoting elasticity, and reducing signs of aging.

 The Ever-Evolving Indian Cuisine